Mykonos, or Myconos, lies at the heart of the central Cyclades islands and was once a byword for trendy and chic Greek Island holidays.

-A small beach cantina opens in the summer and there are a few sunbeds, but there are no buses so you need a car or bike to get there.
+A beach cantina opens in the summer and lays out some few sunbeds, but there are no buses so transport is needed to get there.

-The main Panormos Bay beach is called PANORMOS, just north of Ftelia on the west side of the bay.
-Facing east, it enjoys a little more shelter from the winds that can scour the north-facing sands, although waters can get choppy when the wind does get up.
+The main Panormos Bay beach is called Panormos and lies just north of Ftelia on the west side of the bay.
+Facing east, it enjoys a little more shelter from the winds although waters can get choppy when the wind does get up.